The Move Over Law: What Tow Truck Operators Should Know

 The best way for towing operators to get involved is to educate themselves on crucial safety measures they can take.
 Towing associations can partner with different agencies to create awareness and work with legislators, lobbyists, and highway safety administration to enforce laws and increase penalties.

 If there is a tragedy, submit an application to honor that person to the International Towing Museum survivor fund.
-The survivor fund raises money through associations, individuals, and corporations to support families of towing operators killed in the line of service.
+The survivor fund gathers contributions from associations, individuals, and corporations to offer support to families of towing operators killed in the line of service.
 It is currently self-sustaining.
 It pays $9,000 for a museum member to the family, or it will pay $7,000 to a non-member after an application process.

 Stay Safe On The Road

-Using your safety tool kit and being aware of your surroundings is key to staying alive on the road.
+To stay alive on the road, you must use your safety tool kit and stay aware of your surroundings.
 Stay informed about your local state laws and your protection as a recovery operator.
 Then get involved in continuing to enforce move over laws in your area to improve the safety of the industry and drivers alike.

 “I want us protected.
 I want to make sure that when these conversations are taking place on how we protect our responders, towers are at that table.
 We have a voice and that voice is going to be heard.
 It’s about saving our lives,” Barnett said.

 Move Over Law FAQs